-Where: Ganghwa-do, an island in the West Sea/Yellow Sea, Incheon province, Republic of South Korea.
-At the mouth of the River Han, about an hour north-west of Seoul, depending on traffic.
+Where: Ganghwa-do, an island in the West Sea/Yellow Sea, Incheon province, Republic of South Korea; at the mouth of the River Han; about an hour and a half north-west of Seoul, depending on traffic.

 When: I went to Ganghwa-do three times whilst living in South Korea – which is a sign of how lovely it is.
 The first time I visited with J in June 2011, I then took my brother there in May 2012, and then returned with my parents in September 2012.

 Why?
-My boyfriend and I were supposed to go to Busan for the bank holiday weekend, but the trains were fully booked, so we decided to check out the island of Ganghwa-do instead, as Ganghwa-do is only three to four hours from Dongtan, and connected by Seoul public transport.
+My boyfriend and I were supposed to go to Busan for the bank holiday weekend, but the trains were fully booked, so we decided to check out the island of Ganghwa-do instead, as Ganghwa-do is only three to four hours from Dongtan (where we lived) and because there is a direct local bus from Seoul.

 I have to confess, we also went here as I wanted to knock another UNESCO world heritage site off the list.